karyeet/heroku-lavalink/README.md

 3. Follow https://devcenter.heroku.com/articles/git.
 If heroku is unable to automatically configure buildpacks, go to your projects settings on the heroku website and add java and nodejs.
 4. Go to your project settings->config vars on heroku and set a new var called PASS to what you want your lavalink password to be.

+**Notes:**
-Note: After changing PASS you must click the More menu and restart all dynos.
+1. After changing PASS you must redeploy or click the More menu and *restart all dynos*.
+2. If heroku is unable to automatically configure buildpacks, go to your projects settings on the heroku website and add java and nodejs.